Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Incorporating the stability constraint

 \section{Incorporating the stability constraint}

 Proposition~\ref{prop:construction} has theoretically confirmed the possibility of finding universal graph representations with Laplacian eigenvectors, even when the backbone GNN is a (relatively weak) MPNN.
 Nevertheless, naively applying the network architecture proposed in Proposition~\ref{prop:construction} (or Vanilla OGE-Aug) may not necessarily bring performance gain, due to one important weakness---\textbf{instability}.
 As is mentioned in Section~\ref{sect:intro}, instability refers to the proneness to produce very different outputs as the input undergoes small perturbations.
 Instability of Vanilla OGE-Aug stems from the fact that it \textbf{treats Laplacian eigenspaces of different dimensions separately}.
-As an example, let $\lambda$ be a $K$-fold eigenvalue of Laplacian $L$, whose $K$ corresponding eigenvectors should be encoded by an $O(K)$-invariant universal representation $f_K$; after a small perturbation on $L$, the $K$-dimensional eigenspace corresponding to $\lambda$ might split into two smaller eigenspaces of dimensions $k_1$ and $k_2$ respectively (i.e., the degeneracy of $\lambda$ is partially lifted), which should be alternatively encoded by $f_{k_1}$ and $f_{k_2}$.
-Since the functions $f_{K}$ and $f_{k_1}$ (or $f_{k_2}$) can be very different with $K\ne k_1,K\ne k_2$, the output can vary a lot even if the changes in $L$ (or changes in the $K$ eigenvalues and eigenvectors) are small.\footnote{We remark that a similar problem pertains to BasisNet~\citep{lim2022sign}.
-See the discussion in Appendix C of~\citet{huang2023stability}.} An important lesson from the above discussion is that a ``hard split'' of Laplacian eigenvectors into separate eigenspaces can be susceptible to perturbations.
-Hence, model predictions should \textbf{not} absolutely rely on such a ``hard split'' (especially, not relying on the dimension of each eigenspace) for the sake of stability.
+It is well known that small perturbations on a graph often makes a high-dimensional (i.e., highly degenerate) eigenspace, say the one spanned by columns of $\bm{U}\in\mathbb{R}^{n\times K}$, split into several low-dimensional ones, say those spanned by columns of $\bm{U}_1\in\mathbb{R}^{n\times k_1},\ldots, \bm{U}_\ell\in\mathbb{R}^{n\times k_\ell}$ respectively.
+In this case, the eigenvectors $\bm{U}$ undergo a sudden change of encoder after the perturbation (i.e., from $f_K$ to $f_{k_1},\ldots, f_{k_\ell}$, which can be very different).
+Therefore, the output can vary a lot even if the changes in $\bm{L}$ are small.\footnote{We remark that a similar problem pertains to BasisNet~\citep{lim2022sign}.
+See the discussion in Appendix C of~\citet{huang2023stability}.} An important lesson from the above discussion is that a ``hard split'' of Laplacian eigenvectors into separate eigenspaces can be susceptible to perturbations, which must be avoided for the sake of stability.

 According to equation~\eqref{eq:vannila-oge-g}, in Vanilla OGE-Aug there are two occurrences of explicit dependencies on eigenspace dimensions $\mu_j$ ($j=1,\ldots, K$), namely (i) $\mu_j$ being concatenated as a number, and (ii) a different $f_{\mu_j}$ being used for each value of $\mu_j$.
 To maintain stability, such dependencies should either be removed, or be replaced by functions not sensitive to the exact eigenspace splitting.
 Our attempt towards this goal is as follows.